Bessarabia Governorate: Annexation

 As the Russian Empire noticed the weakening of the Ottoman Empire, it occupied the eastern half of the autonomous Principality of Moldavia, between the Prut and Dniester rivers.
 This was followed by six years of warfare, which were concluded by the Treaty of Bucharest (1812), by which the Ottoman Empire acknowledged the Russian annexation of the province.

-In 1829, according to the Treaty of Adrianople, Turkey ceded to Russia and the Danube Delta, which also became part of the Bessarabia Oblast.
+In 1829, according to the Treaty of Adrianople, Turkey ceded to Russia the Danube Delta, which also became part of the Bessarabia Oblast.

-Before the Russian annexation, the territory had no particular name, Moldavia being traditionally divided into Ţara de Sus (the Upper Lands, the mountainous area of the Carpathians) and Ţara de Jos (the Lower Lands, the plains which included this territory).
+Before the Russian annexation, the territory had no particular name, Moldavia being traditionally divided into Ţara de Sus (the Upper Lands, the area of the Carpathian Mountains) and Ţara de Jos (the Lower Lands, the plains which included this territory).
 Bessarabia was the southern part of this territory (now known as Budjak); it is believed that the region was named after the Wallachian house of Basarab, which may have ruled it in the 14th century.
 The Russians used the name "Bessarabia" for the whole region rather than the southern area.